vstinner/unicode_book/operating_systems.rst

 .. c:function:: size_t mbstowcs(wchar_t *dest, const char *src, size_t n)

    Decode a byte string from the locale encoding to a character string.
-Raise an error on undecodable byte sequence.
+Return an error on :ref:`undecodable byte sequence <undecodable>`.
 If available, always prefer the reentrant version: :c:func:`mbsrtowcs`.

 .. c:function:: size_t wcstombs(char *dest, const wchar_t *src, size_t n)

    Encode a character string to a byte string in the locale encoding.
-Raise an error if a character cannot by encoded.
+Return an error if :ref:`a character cannot by encoded <unencodable>`.
 If available, always prefer the reentrant version: :c:func:`wcsrtombs`.

 .. note::